 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

-It’s not just me that thinks Le Souk is delicious though. in 2020 they received a Travleler’s Choice Award from Tripadvisor as one of the top 10% of restaurants worldwide.
+It’s not just me that thinks Le Souk is delicious though.
+In 2020 they received a Traveler’s Choice Award from Tripadvisor as one of the top 10% of restaurants worldwide.

 There are some stalls in the market that you just have to visit because of their great names, I mean, who doesn’t want to buy cheese from “The Smelly Cheese Shop”, croissants from “Les Deux Coqs” or eggs from “Happy Little Clucker”?

-If you want to take you visit a bit further than a casual stroll, learn more about the market through a tour.
-There are a wide range of tours available, although Covid has made things a little more difficult.
+If you want to take your visit a bit further than a casual stroll, learn more about the market through a tour.
+A range of tours are available, although Covid has made things a little more difficult.
 Here are just a couple of suggestions

 Adelaide Central Market Map